-The BMMLab is actively looking for highly motivated and exceptional postdocs and students to join us to explore the broad areas of Biomedical Microdevices, BioMEMS, Drug Delivery, cell mechanics, and Biotechnology.
-We are supported with ~ $ 4M grant by NIH, Kek Foundation, CU etc. to conduct a highly multidisciplinary research at the frontiers of science, engineering, and biomedicine.
+The BMMLab is actively looking for highly motivated and exceptional postdocs and students to join us to explore the broad areas of biomedical microdevices, BioMEMS, drug delivery, cell mechanics, and biotechnology.
+We are supported with ~ $ 4M grant by NIH, Keck Foundation, NSF, CU, etc. to conduct a highly multidisciplinary research at the frontiers of science, engineering, and biomedicine.
 We aim to develop innovative technologies to solve challenging problems in medicine and improve human health.
 We take it as a responsibility to train future leaders dedicated to excellence.

 Graduate Research Assistant (PhD)

 The BMMLab has several positions available for PhD students to work on the aforementioned topics.
-Incoming students are not requried to have a rigorous experience in BioMEMS and Microfluidics research. we expect incoming new students to have: 1) Passion and commitment to excellence; 2) Good training in research (publication and research experience are preferred, but not required); 3) Good personality and ability to collaborate considering our cross-disciplinary work.
-Microfabrication experience, Lab on a Chip, or acoustics background is preferred but not required.
+Incoming students are not requried to have a rigorous experience in BioMEMS and microfluidics research. we expect incoming new students to have: 1) Passion and commitment to excellence; 2) Good training in research (publication and research experience are preferred, but not required); 3) Good personality and ability to collaborate considering our cross-disciplinary work.
+Microfabrication experience, lab on a chip, or acoustics background are preferred but not required.
 Please apply through the graduate program first (Department of Mechanical Engineering, Biomedical Engineering Program, Materials Science and Engineering Program) and contact Dr. Xiaoyun Ding (email to Xiaoyun.Ding (at) Colorado.Edu with subject line "PhD Candidate Application" and attach your CV with contact information of 2 reference letter writers).

 Graduate Research Assistant (MS)